Lady Miners pick up a point on Sunday.

 The Missouri S&T Lady Miners gave up three goals in a span of 15 minutes and had its five match winning streak against Lewis come to end in a 4-0 defeat on Friday evening in Rolla.

-Page 2 of 2 - The Flyers scored a goal with less than six minutes to play in the first half and then added two in the first 10 minutes of the second half.
+The Flyers scored a goal with less than six minutes to play in the first half and then added two in the first 10 minutes of the second half.

 The game was scoreless until the 40th minute when Lewis (8-5-2, 6-5-2 GLVC) broke through.
 Maggie Moran played a ball into the center of the penalty box to Jessica Chavez.
 Chavez shot it into the upper corner for her ninth goal of the season.
 The Flyers held a 6-2 edge in shots in the first 45 minutes and each side had a shot on goal.